tokkonopapa/WordPress-IP-Geo-Block/README.md

 #### Change log

+- 1.2.0  **NEW FEATURE:** Added Maxmind database auto downloader.
+         The filter hook `ip-geo-block-validate` was discontinued.
+         Instead of it, the new filter hook `ip-geo-block-comment` is introduced.
 - 1.1.1  Fixed issue of default country code.
          When activating this plugin for the first time, get the country code from admin's IP address and set it into white list.